samlupton/Ohm-CapMeter/README.md

 Keep in mind that using multiple circuits can increase the complexity and cost of your capacitance meter, and you may need to consider factors such as switching speed and signal interference.
 However, it can be a useful approach to improve the accuracy and versatility of your measurements.

+This [link](https://www.eecs.tufts.edu/~dsculley/tutorial/rc/rc3.html#:~:text=The%20RC%20time%20constant%20is,the%20resistance%20R%2C%20in%20Ohms) is a great resource for understanding how one can measure a capacitor using the RC time constant.